 The Long-Term Care Partnership Program is a public-private partnership between states and private insurance companies, designed to reduce Medicaid expenditures by delaying or eliminating the need for some people to rely on Medicaid to pay for long-term care services.

 In the late 1980s, four states adopted a partnership program on a test basis with funding received from the Robert Wood Johnson Foundation.
 California, Connecticut, Indiana, and New York were the original four states selected to participate.

 In 2005 President Bush signed the Deficit Reduction Act (DRA).
 The DRA authorized the remaining states to allow insurance companies to offer Partnership policies.
 These policies extend the benefits purchased by offering additional dollar-for-dollar asset protection or what is referred to as asset disregard.

 A policyholder receives a dollar for asset disregard for every dollar an insurance company pays for your future long-term care.
-An owner of a Long-Term Care Partnership policy allows the policyholder who exhausts their LTC policy benefits to access Medicaid without the required "spend-down" of assets that is normally required.
+An owner of a Long-Term Care Partnership policy allows the policyholder who exhausts their LTC policy benefits to access Medicaid without the required "spend-down" of assets that is typically required.